-Land scam case: CBI officials at BS Hooda's residence, raids underway at over 30 places
+CBI raids former Haryana CM Hooda

-New Delhi, Jan 25: The Central Bureau of Investigation (CBI) is reportedly raiding over 30 places in the Delhi-NCR in connections land scam case involving former Haryana chief minister Bhupinder Hooda.
+New Delhi, Jan 25: The Central Bureau of Investigation (CBI) raided over 30 places in the Delhi-NCR in connections land scam case involving former Haryana chief minister Bhupinder Hooda.
+The CBI has also registered a fresh case against former Bhupinder Singh Hooda over alleged irregularities in land allotment

-A team of CBI officials is also present at the residence of BS Hooda in Rohtak, Haryana, reported ANI.
+CBI teams raided his house in Rohtak and several other premises in Delhi and the National Capital Region in connection with alleged land irregularities during the Congress leader's tenure as chief minister.

 The Central Bureau of Investigation (CBI) had last year (2018) filed charge-sheet against former Haryana CM Bhupinder Singh Hooda and 33 others in Panchkula court in connection to a land acquisition scam causing loss of around Rs 1500 crore to farmers of Gurugram.
 The chargesheet, along with annexures, runs into more than 80,000 pages.